Mjz86/c_colon/mcc.md

 destructs the context type of the callee after the call,  potentially handing rich unwind information. in a debugging environment,  this can have conditional trap instructions.

+ * note: caller and callee are both protective in the caller and callee respectively.

  - operator  caller (  callee-pointer or backend-hash  (depending on  dynamic call vs static call), stack-size,stack-pointer, instruction-pointer, argument-sttack-size)callee-context-type : in the caller , before the call , the context-type gets a chance to caputure the protection information of the function if it wants to, to protect against stack overflow, and a minimalistic debug info for the stack trace. in a debugging environment,  this can have conditional trap instructions.